-“I was teased a lot growing up for my strength and my arms and I was finally in a community where it was celebrated- not for my looks but for my ability.
-There’s so much equality- men vs women, it’s such a wonderful space and I’ve been doing it ever since!
+“I was teased a lot growing up for my strength and arms, and I was finally in a community where it was celebrated- not for my looks but for my ability.
+There’s so much equality- men vs. women, it’s such a wonderful space, and I’ve been doing it ever since!

-“When I compete (in CrossFit), I eat a lot more, because I’m training a lot more,” she says.
-“I don’t need to consume a ton of food in comparison to some of the other CrossFit girls.
+“When I compete (in CrossFit), I eat a lot more because I’m training a lot more,” she says.
+“I don’t need to consume much food compared to some of the other CrossFit girls.
 The most I’ve ever eaten was 2,000 calories a day.
-My coach said no-one going to the CrossFit games should be eating less than that.
-I was strong and my weight went up 4-5 pounds, but I didn’t feel good for that little bit of extra weight.
-I perform and compete better when I feel good, so my coach got rid of the idea that I had to eat that much and I sat between
+My coach said no one going to the CrossFit games should eat less than that.
+I was strong, and my weight went up 4-5 pounds, but I didn’t feel good for that little extra weight.
+I perform and compete better when I feel good, so my coach got rid of the idea that I had to eat that much, and I sat between

 Brooke’s CrossFit Prep Macro Split

 150-160g protein 175-190g carbs 50- 65g fats

 “These could alter depending on where I was in my training.
 I’d carb load if I had a load of running or biking ahead of me.
 My body functions better with low fat because I don’t digest it super well,” she says.

 Despite being hugely successful on the circuit, Brooke put the games on hold instead of focusing on her business projects and television work.